-Bottom formations are wonderful technical patterns for any investor for long-term and for the beginner to novice Retail Trader.
+Bottom Formations are wonderful technical patterns for any investor for long-term and for the beginner to novice Retail Trader.
 Also advanced Retail Traders with limited capital, will find bottoming entries far lower risk with significantly higher profitability.

 Unfortunately all too often new Independent Investors and Retail Traders see a fast running stock nearing a topping pattern, and rush to buy it because it has been running up for so long.
 It looks as if the stock is never going to stop, pause, or correct.
-However, the longer the stock runs the higher the risk of a correction or at least a long sideways pattern.
+However, the longer the stock runs the higher the risk of a Market Correction or at least a long sideways pattern.
 If you have a low capital base or are new to investing and trading, avoid high risk stocks that can suddenly wipe out huge chunks of capital and confidence.